WoollyinWalesIT/jomres/core-minicomponents/README.md

 03383 Media centre uses these to determine images that already exist for specific resources.

-03500 Triggers scripts that can be used to add buttons to the reservation details/edit booking page
+03500 Triggers scripts that can be used to add buttons to the reservation details/edit booking page 03700 Called when saving account details.
+Gives plugins the option to parse saved data before it's saved to the database.
+Reason created : Twilio cannot send messages to invalid numbers, therefore parsing the $_REQUEST['mobile'] value, checking it and if necessary resetting it to empty if it cannot be validated will prevent Twilio throwing errors.
+From Jomres 10.5.4

 04901 This trigger is used when a new property is created, typically for sending welcome emails